ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 ### Meeting people in person

-Stick around after the meetup, their might be an after-event (e.g. (New York Open Statistical Programming meetup)[https://www.meetup.com/nyhackr/] invites everyone to the bar after the meetup) but also it will be less crowded as people leave right away but other stay around and hang out.
+Stick around after the meetup, there might be an after-event (e.g. (New York Open Statistical Programming meetup)[https://www.meetup.com/nyhackr/] invites everyone to the bar after the meetup) but also it will be less crowded as people leave right away but other stay around and hang out.

 Can talk to organizers after, they're friendly, introduce yourself and thank them.

 If you're nervous about going somewhere where you don't know anyone, can bring a friend, but don't just stick with them.

 ### Twitter
 Rstats community on twitter friendly.
 Can announce going to conference.
 Can ask questions.
 Can be way to break ice at conference (personal brand developer post).
 I met people like Jenny Bryan at RStudio I had only followed on twitter, but helped me "know" her a bit.
+Personal brand article.
+You'll often find Hadley Wickham answering questions (although I think it's more polite to use #rstats than to @ him directly, but I often see him answering questions directed to him).

 ### Following up
 - if they respond and helped you with something - follow up!
 For example, if you were looking for a job, let them know when you found one and thank them.